Macklin Robinson

-Macklin Robinson (born April 2, 1994) is an American soccer player who plays as a goalkeeper for AC Syracuse Pulse.
+Macklin Robinson (born April 2, 1994) is an American professional soccer player who plays as a goalkeeper for AC Syracuse Pulse.

 Career

 Robinson played two years of college soccer at Ohio Dominican University between 2012 and 2013, before transferring to DePaul University, where he played in 2014 and 2015.

 On April 27, 2016, Robinson signed with North American Soccer League side Carolina RailHawks.
+Now known as North Carolina FC, he played two years with notable performances against, Swansea City, at the time an English Premier League team, and eventual NASL champions the San Francisco Deltas.

 Robinson was loaned to United Soccer League club Pittsburgh Riverhounds on June 30, 2017.

 On 6 February 2019, Robinson signed with the Tampa Bay Rowdies of the USL Championship.
+His Rowdies team would eventually go on to win the USL Eastern conference title and become Co-USL-Champions during the 2020 Covid Pandemic.

+On 24 March 2022, Robinson signed with a new expansion team based in Syracuse, New York, AC Syracuse Pulse.